 Education, Personal, and Fellowship

 Patricia earned her BA in biology, chemistry and art from The Evergreen State College and her PhD in biochemistry and pharmacology from the University of Arizona, College of Medicine.
-She is a two-time Fulbright Scholar pursuing studies in Sweden and India and was a Visiting Scientist at the National Institutes of Health, National Cancer Institute.
+She is a two-time Fulbright Scholar pursuing studies in with Dr. Carl-Henrik Heldin (Chair of the Nobel Foundation) in Uppsala, Sweden and was a Visiting Scientist at the National Institutes of Health, National Cancer Institute.

-Patricia was a member of Class 12. √Ç¬†She served her fellowship under mentors Bill Newman at Northwest Technology Ventures and √Ç¬†Carl Weissman at Accelerator Corporation.
+Patricia was a member of Class 12.
+She served her fellowship under mentors Bill Newman at Northwest Technology Ventures and Carl Weissman at Accelerator Corporation.